SylviaNyamwathi/Case_Study/documentation/silver_dq_findings.md

 | one | 250,863 | 2.92 h | 49.83 h |
 | two_or_more | 13,286 | 3.92 h | 49.83 h |

-Nonstop flights top out at 3.58 h — entirely plausible for Indian domestic routes, and **zero** nonstop flights exceed 12 hours.
+Nonstop flights top out at 3.58 h, entirely plausible for Indian domestic routes, and **zero** nonstop flights exceed 12 hours.
 The `implausible_nonstop_duration` rule (nonstop > 12 h) therefore fires on nothing today.
 It stays in as a guard rail for future files, and is proven to work